queens-satellite-team/Space-School/lab4/lab4.md

 /*
   Photoresistive Sensor

-  This example shows how to read from a photoresistive snesor The circuit:
+  This example shows how to read from a photoresistive sensor The circuit:
 */